Paying the Price of Power Theft

 Power theft carries deadly risks.
 Many thieves pay for the power they steal with their lives.
 Electricity theft is not just dangerous for those who steal.
 If you are on the same power line as someone who steals electricity, you could pay the cost for their theft too.
-The power line could become overloaded with electric energy, which could harm your electronics and appliances that are designed to receive a certain, steady amount of electricity.
+The power line could become overloaded with electric energy, which could harm your electronics and appliances designed to receive a certain steady amount of electricity.
 Electricity theft makes power service less reliable and lower quality for paying customers.

 Safe Electricity reminds that everyone can help prevent and reduce power theft:

 - Notify your electric utility immediately if you know of an illegally connected consumer.

 - Do not cut the seal on your meter base or tamper with your own meter.